 The leading alternate view is that damage to the myelin sheath is caused by inflammation and an auto-immune response.
-This inflammation may be caused by a virus, incorrect diet, improper nutrition, (especially lack of vitamin D), harmful bacteria in the biome, a virus, a damaging lifestyle or environmental factor, or a combination of all these..
+This inflammation may be caused by an incorrect diet, improper nutrition, (especially lack of vitamin D), harmful bacteria in the biome, a virus, a damaging lifestyle or environmental factor, or a combination of all these..

 The most common explanation is that an affected person’s immune system, (partly due to the genes they inherited), is primed to react abnormally to a trigger - such as an allergic reaction, infection or an environmental exposure such as stress, cigarette smoke, diet, or some other factor.
 Recent research has indicated that MS may originate in the gut or digestive system by certain types of harmful bacteria. https://www.medicalnewstoday.com/articles/323380.php https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5325782/

 Cures for Multiple Sclerosis

 The Non-Traditional approach acknowledges that MS can be a moving target. and therefore, you have to be your own advocate and find what works best for you.
 Continue to work with physicians and other healers, while recognizing that the illness is your own responsibility and that it can be dramatically improved.
 Beyond MS suggests you consider complementary treatments and therapies to supplement traditional wesrtern medecine, especially a bacteria modifying diet!.

 Managing Inflammation in MS

 MS is caused by damage to the myelin sheath, the protective covering that surrounds nerve cells This nerve damage is caused by inflammation which may happen when the body's own immune cells attack the nervous system,.
 This can occur along any area of the brain, optic nerve, or spinal cord.